PARISH REGISTRATION FAQ

 What is the difference between parish and Ordinariate membership?

 Registering for both parish and Ordinariate membership means becoming a canonical member of the Ordinariate diocese as well as a part of your particular parish community.
 Because the Anglican Use (which is the liturgical rite of the Ordinariate) is a part of the Latin Rite, the process is not as complicated as it would be to transfer between rites, such as between Latin and an Eastern rite.
 Parish membership without Ordinariate membership means that while you are a part of the parish, you remain a member of the rite to which you belong canonically and the territorial diocese in which you reside.
 This mostly concerns Catholics who have already received all of their sacraments of initiation, as those who are converting to Catholicism or completing their sacraments through the Ordinariate may automatically become canonical members.
 Whatever choice you make does not affect what that means for you personally as a member of the parish.

 What is expected of me as a registered member of the parish?

 Registered members of Bl.
-John’s, or Grace Church, or St. Augustine's, (or the Ordinariate Group in Menifee once it forms) are expected to be active, tithing members of the parish community.
+John’s are expected to be active, tithing members of the parish community.
 We as a parish cannot thrive without our members being actively involved in parish life—attending Mass with us and becoming part of the parish family—and helping support our parish financially through tithing.
 This means more than simply putting money into the collection plate on occasion, but a stated pledge to give what one is able according to one’s financial situation.